 Flipsnack basically offers everything you’d need to create professional materials in no time and to share them with your teams easily.
-From ebooks, brochures, booklets, and presentations to adding lead forms to gate your content and collect leads.
+From ebooks, digital brochures, booklets, and presentations to adding lead forms to gate your content and collect leads.
 We even offer you a variety of templates to make the whole process faster and easier for you.
 But wait, there’s more.
 Flipsanck also provides you statistics.
 And to be honest, this is a really great feature, especially since we’re talking about sales enablement.

 In the following paragraphs, I’ll show you all the ways through which you can use Flipsnack to get started with your sales enablement strategy and create professional content materials to help your teams reach their goals and your company’s ROI.

 You can use brochures for so many different purposes.
 Actually, if you’re not quite sure where to get started, as boring as it may sound, a well-crafted brochure could be the beginning of your sales enablement journey.